 Studies in humans have found that the scents of certain essential oils may help ease anxiety, improve sleep, and increase alertness.
 But when it comes to dogs, the research remains scant.
 So, is aromatherapy safe for your pup?
-Here are four things to keep in mind before dabbling in doggie aromatherapy.
+Here are five things to keep in mind before dabbling in doggie aromatherapy.

-1. Stick to dog-friendly products.
+- Stick to dog-friendly products